The United States Naval Academy is and was located in Annapolis, Md., and that posed a problem with the advent of the Civil War in 1861.

 In 1881, Luce, then a commodore, returned to Newport to command the Navy Training Squadron.
 Having seen the advantages of Narragansett Bay, he was instrumental in establishing the Newport Naval Training Center.
 Then in 1884, he founded the Naval War College and served as its first president.

 Today, Newport remains a major facility for training and the home of the Naval War College, where naval officers come from all over the world for advanced education.

 The Atlantic House Hotel was torn down in 1877 and the Parkgate Building was constructed in its place.
 The Parkgate today has a plaque commemorating the Naval Academy’s presence in Newport.

-Leo Caisse, the author of this story about the Naval Academy's move from Annapolis, recently published the book, The Civilian Conservation Corps: A Guide to Their Works in Rhode Island.
-He has also published a number of historical articles, including Ears On the World in America in World War II Magazine, October, 2017.
-He has a B.A. and M.A. in American History from Providence College and he lives in East Providence, R.I.
+Leo Caisse, the author of this story about the Naval Academy’s move from Annapolis, passed away in 2020.
+He had published The Civilian Conservation Corps: A Guide to Their Works in Rhode Island.
+He also published a number of historical articles, including Ears On the World in America in World War II Magazine, October, 2017.
+Leo earned a B.A. and M.A. in American History from Providence College and he lived in East Providence, R.I.